 More freedom means more development

 We love that Elucidat features allow in-depth customization, but it’s a double-edged sword.
 The more freedom you have, the more development time you’ll need.
-The Styles and Master/child features help speed up production, but you’ll still be doing a lot of the legwork to build the foundational aspects of your course.
+The Styles and Parent/child features help speed up production, but you’ll still be doing a lot of the legwork to build the foundational aspects of your course.
 Depending on the needs of your project, getting bogged down in development details can take time away from other aspects of course development.

 Limited hosting format